Wall Oven Buying Guide

 Number of Compartments

-- Single Oven – A single oven has one main compartment for cooking.
+- Single Oven – A single wall oven has one main compartment for cooking.

-- Double Oven – A double oven has two compartments for cooking.
+- Double Oven – A double wall oven has two compartments for cooking.

-- Combination Oven – This type is a combination of an oven and a microwave, which provides two cooking compartments with different features and functions.
+- Combination Oven – This type is a wall oven with a microwave on top, a combo which provides two cooking compartments that have different features and functions.

 Several different settings are available in order to provide the most customization while cooking or baking.
 Here are a few examples of some common settings: